Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Relevant aspects of the CT25 global analysis

 How do these considerations impact the precise determination of the QCD coupling constant?
-We address this question in the next section, after discussing another potential source of uncertainty due to the freedom in the PDF parametrization.
+The next section offers some answers, after discussing another potential source of uncertainty due to the freedom in the PDF parametrization.